kailash-manasarovar/statement/docs/timeline/2024/may.md

 - At the time, and due to the outrageous [military coup on my job already mentioned](#ajay-alicia-and-mushroom-man-perform-a-military-coup-on-my-job), I assume what's happening must be to do with [Nadim getting hold of my X account](../2023/november.md#nadim-kobesi) the November before and telling everyone I'm a "transphobe".
 - I've no idea the Dénia rape-gangs have this sort of reach.
 I still think they are mostly silly little boys with too much electronic power.
 - I wonder if things would have been the same any of us knew about the mass-pedophile, baby-rape, murderous porn network, amongst other things, in Dénia; I'm guessing the best-loved and most well-known criminal porn studio in the world, and very likely connected to the Madeline McCann kidnap and consequent investigation fumble.
-- I guess the men were delighted about the [sedated *switcheroo* porn](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man); at least the men would have been.
+- I guess the men were delighted about the [sedated *switcheroo* porn](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man), especially Gabriel who made sure to [mention it when he took over my job in August](august.md#gabriel-silvas-first-team-meeting-as-manager).
-- I can't imagine any women knew about it, but you never know.
+- I can't imagine any of the women knew about it, but you never know.
-- Gabriel Silva, nothing to do with the writing team at that point, announces how he is going to be sorting out the docs (my work) using other people who are not on the writing team; another military coup.
+- Gabriel Silva, nothing to do with the writing team at this point, announces how he is going to be sorting out the docs (my work) using other people who are not on the writing team; another military coup.
 - I complain to my manager, Paul O'Leary, referencing an earlier complaint I had made to him about military-coup style bullying operations in the company.
 - When I speak to Paul O'Leary about this in Bali, he sort of [groans with familiarity](october.md#madrid-and-paloma), in exactly the same way a Spanish government official groans when I tell her about the porn-gang activity and pedophilia going on at the conservatory of Dénia.
+- Groans of familiarity and inconvenience!
-- I believe Polygon Spanish male founders and developers know exactly what is going on for me in Dénia, and are 100% involved in the conspiracy, and have got me to Bali for one sick purpose only.
+- I believe Polygon Spanish male founders and developers knew exactly what is going on for me in Dénia, and are 100% involved in the conspiracy, and have got me to Bali for one sick purpose only.
 - They must be aware that someone like me ends up in hardcore porn, robbed, blind, perhaps murdered.
-- They certainly don't want me working for them while that's happening so they're making sure I will leave.
+- They certainly don't want me working for them while that's happening so they're making sure I will leave post-Bali.
 - It's clear to me that something very sinister happened to me in Bali without my knowledge because I was [re-programmed into feeling extraordinarily sexually aroused by the gypsies](april.md#drugged-in-the-street-by-denia-gypsies) just before traveling to Bali.
-- Extraordinarily sinister things happen with my conscious awareness too; such as the [Pakistani Yorkshire-man](#the-pakistani-yorkshire-man) who I believe intentionally looks like [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
+- Extraordinarily sinister things happen with my conscious awareness too; such as the bizarre meetings with the [Pakistani Yorkshire-man](#the-pakistani-yorkshire-man) who I believe intentionally looks like [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life) and is supposed to remind me of the Pakistani rape-gangs.
-- I remain high and euphoric and extraordinarily sexually aroused during the trip.
+- I remain high and euphoric and extraordinarily sexually aroused throughout the trip.
-- In the morning, I'm unusually sexually aroused and masturbate in the bathroom, often in a curious way (see the next section).
+- Every morning at Bali, until I have to replace my shampoo mid-week, I'm unusually sexually aroused and masturbate in the bathroom, often in a curious way (see the next section).
 - Has my hotel room been set up with spy-cams and networked up with the help of IT support?

 ### My shampoo goes missing from my room